ornl-sava/nv/paper/UseCase.md

 different categories.
 One group is a set of twenty-two workstations split between ten Fedora workstations and twelve Ubuntu workstations.
 The second group is a set of five servers that serve the Wordpress blogging software.
-The last grouping is a group of five Linux Apache PostgreSQL PHP (LAPP) servers.
+The last grouping is a set of five Linux Apache PostgreSQL PHP (LAPP) servers.
 Initially all of these groupings contain serious vulnerabilities.
 The LAPP servers are running a poorly configured file transfer protocol (FTP) server and both the LAPP and Wordpress servers both have very simple root passwords